majocerva/bone-electrical-conductivity/trabecular/README.md

-# Trabecular Bone
+# Trabecular Bone Model

 This directory contains a representative computational model of trabecular bone used to study its effective electrical conductivity.

 The trabecular microstructure is inspired by real micro-computed tomography (μCT) images.
+The model includes two material domains: bone matrix and bone marrow.

-The electrical response is obtained using the finite element method (FEM) at a frequency of 100 kHz.
+The electrical response is computed using the finite element method (FEM) at a frequency of 100 kHz.

-## Model

-The `models/` directory contains a representative trabecular bone geometry used in the FEM simulations.

-The model consists of two material domains:

-- Bone matrix
-- Bone marrow

-The corresponding electrical properties and physical tags are defined in the simulation scripts available in the `scripts/` directory of the main repository.
+The mesh is provided in Gmsh (`.msh`) format.
+The corresponding FEM implementation is available in the `scripts/` directory of the main repository.